 - There were systems to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of accident and emergency attendances. - Childhood immunisation rates for the vaccinations given were comparable to clinical commissioning group (CCG) averages.
-For example, childhood immunisation rates for the vaccinations given to five year olds was 90% compared to CCG averages which ranged from 84% to 95%. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - The practice's uptake for the cervical screening programme was 81%, which was comparable to the national average of 82%. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with midwives, health visitors and school nurses.
+For example, childhood immunisation rates for the vaccinations given to five year olds ranged from 77% to 93%, CCG averages ranged from 84% to 95%. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - The practice's uptake for the cervical screening programme was 83%, which was comparable to the national average of 82%. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with midwives, health visitors and school nurses.